 - You need to be the one to initiate the research.

 - You must also facilitate the learning of colleagues.

 Although you may help do some research, the prime focus is the facilitation of others.

-- Under artifacts in Task 3 it states: "Materials that document the plan's coherence, integration, and/or differentiation, addressing two of the three above characteristics."
-What is the distinction between these three characteristics?
+- 2. Under artifacts in Task 3 it states: "Materials that document the plan's coherence, integration, and/or differentiation, addressing two of the three above characteristics."
+What are the distinctions among these three characteristics?

 Integration refers to how well the professional development is embedded into practice.